goauthentik/authentik/website/docs/security/security-hardening.md

 -   `/api/v3/propertymappings*`
 -   `/api/v3/managed/blueprints*`

 With these restrictions in place, expressions can only be edited using [Blueprints on the file system](https://docs.goauthentik.io/developer-docs/blueprints/#storage---file).
-And of course, implement restricted access to the file system itself.
+Take care to restrict access to the file system itself.

 ### Blueprints